johnwlambert/tbv/README.md

 Disclaimer of warranties: The software is provided "as-is" without warranty of any kind including any warranties of performance or merchantability or fitness for a particular use or purpose or of non-infringement.
 Licensee bears all risk relating to quality and performance of the software and related materials.

 Copyright: The Software is owned by Licensor and is protected by United States copyright laws and applicable international treaties and/or conventions.

+## FAQ:
+**Q**: How you make your decision on change: In your paper, you mention that each change task is given a buffer of sensor data from time 0 to t, but in your model architectures in figure 3, I can't figure out how you incorporate the buffer.
+Is it at each time stamp, a change decision is made, and then you average the decision from all of the time stamps?
+**A**: Using the buffer is not strictly necessary, but in some cases, it can be useful to have.
+Having a buffer of past info is also fairly realistic w.r.t. onboard settings.
+For the bird's eye view models we trained, we used a ring buffer to keep around the past 3d points w/ their RGB values, to make a richer input texture map (see code [here](https://github.com/johnwlambert/tbv/blob/main/tbv/rendering/make_bev_rgb_img.py#L118-L123).
+For the ego-view models, we didn't use a buffer of sensor data, but there would be ways to feed into a buffer of data as input.
+We discuss this a bit [Appendix F, page 5 of the supplement](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/6f4922f45568161a8cdf4ad2299f6d23-Supplemental-round2.zip).